Nicaoaka/Resume-Builder/README.md

 3. **Set up API Key**:
    - Get an API key from the required inference service.
    - Add it to your environment variables:
-The API key is provided by HuggingFace.
-Make a HuggingFace Accunt and generate a token for full use.
+HuggingFace provides the API key.
+Make a HuggingFace Account and generate a token for full use.
      ```bash
      export HF_API_KEY="your_api_key_here"
      ```